 - How common are false positive test results (false alarms) and false negative test results (undetected disease)?

 The answers to these questions will help guide which tests you and your doctor decide to perform.

-As always, DxD also caters to that small group of super geeky Singaporeans, so for those inclined, here’s the full list of screening test recommendations + rationale (64 pages in all it’s glory), published by the Singapore screening test review committee in Feb 2011.
-Enjoy 🙂
+As always, DoctorxDentist also caters to that small group of super geeky Singaporeans, so for those inclined, here is the full list of screening test recommendations + rationale, published by the Singapore screening test review committee in Feb 2011.
+Happy reading!